1921 FOOTBALL SEASON RESULTS

 Mr. Fred Taylor, is to be again congratulated on having again

-Interviewed after the Grogan — Tllden contest, Mr. Taylor stated he regretted that it had not been an extended issue, but was satisfied be cause the "stoush" was "dinkum."
+Interviewed after the Grogan — Tllden contest, Mr. Taylor stated he regretted that it had not been an extended issue but was satisfied because the "stoush" was "dinkum."

 Tilden was sufficiently recovered on Sunday to play Rugby League football with the Griffith team against Yenda, at Yenda; Both he and his opponent of Saturday played side by side and battled willingly in furthering the victories of their team, which defeated Yenda by eight points to nil.
 (Source - Murrumbidgee Irrigator - Tuesday July 9, 1921).